herron/dwilson22180.github.io/about.md

 title: About
 permalink: /about/
 ---

-Some information about me!
+I like to do math problems in my head.
+Nine is my favorite number.

 ### More Information

 Startup survivor.
 Tech writer.
+Movie lover.

 ### Contact me